lukebfox/base16-colorls/README.md

 [athityakumar/colorls](https://github.com/athityakumar/colorls),
 a prettifier for 'ls' written in ruby.

-If you've already themed your terminal with a base16 template, then it is not advised to use theme colorls with this template.
-In this scenario, options set to standard colors such as red, green, blue, etc. will automatically render as the correct colors for whatever theme you're running.
+If you've already themed your terminal with a base16 template, then it is not advised to theme colorls with this template.
+In this scenario, options set to standard colors such as red, green, blue, e.t.c. will automatically render as the correct colors for whatever theme you're running.

-To use, you can copy one of the config files in colors/ or use curl:
+Otherwise, to use you can copy one of the config files in colors/ or use curl:

 ```
 mkdir -p ~/.config/colorls